What It’s Like Living in Winter Garden: A Modern, Walkable, Family-Friendly Community

 Dining, Shopping, and Entertainment

 From Plant Street Market to local breweries and specialty shops, Winter Garden has built a reputation as a destination for food and entertainment.
+And not just in the downtown area.
 You’re also within a short drive of Hamlin’s expanding commercial district, offering major retailers, dining, and a movie theater.
+And the Ovation area, south of Hamlin, is currently being developed in the same way Horizon West was.

 Commuting and Accessibility

-Proximity to the 429, Florida’s Turnpike, and Hwy 50 makes commuting to Orlando, the attractions area, and the airport manageable.
+Proximity to the 429, Florida’s Turnpike, and Hwy 50 makes commuting to Orlando, the attractions area, and the airport quite manageable.
+With SR-516 coming, a new spur of the 429 providing EV changing as you drive, convenience is becoming even better.
 It’s one of the few suburbs where the commute feels balanced with the quality of life.

 Bottom Line